Seth Margolis

-Seth Margolis is an American author of fiction who has written five books over the past two decades.
+Seth Margolis is an American author of fiction.
 In 1995, one of his books was made into a feature film called Losing Isaiah, starring Jessica Lange and Halle Berry.
-In 2006 he released Closing Costs, a story about the New York City real estate market.
+In 2006, he released Closing Costs, a story about the New York City real estate market.
 He has also written a number of New York Times articles about travel and entertainment.